raza8899/Recommend_Friends_through_MapReduce/README.md

   OutputFormat

-  User<Tabspace><Recommendation separated with comma>
+  User(Tabspace)(Recommendation separated by comma)
   0   123,3128,20,45......//here 123 has maximum mutual friends in common with 0

   Recommendations must be sorted in descending order of number of mutual friends If there are equal mutual friends Recommendations should be sorted on  in numericallly ascending order on the basis of userID e.g 12  123,1987 //let's say both have same number of mutual friend in common with 12 then 123 should come first as its        numerically less